-Ritual killings in which persons were killed and their limbs, genitals, or other organs removed occurred and often went unpunished.
+Ritual killings in which persons were killed and their limbs, genitals, or other organs removed occurred and went unpunished.
+On July 5, the human trafficking provisions of a revised penal code criminalized organ harvesting.
 During the year authorities made no arrests of persons accused of ritual killing.
-The local NGO Association to Fight Ritual Crimes reported 24 victims of ritual killings and five disappearances from January to October.
-The actual number of victims was probably higher because many ritual killings were not reported or were incorrectly characterized.
+In January two individuals were convicted of murder in connection with a 2012 ritual killing.
+The local NGO Association to Fight Ritual Crimes reported 11 victims of ritual killings and three disappearances from January to September.
+The actual number of victims was higher because many ritual killings were not reported or were incorrectly characterized.
+In addition, NGOs claimed authorities discouraged journalists from reporting ritual crimes.